functorz-tech/momen_doc/actions/share.md

 ---
 description: >-
-  By configuring this action, you can share links, text, and images to Twitter.
+  By configuring this action, you can share links, text, and images to X (formerly Twitter).
 ---

-# Share
+# Share to X (formerly Twitter)

 ## Introduction

-Enable users to share content directly to Twitter by clicking a button.
-This feature supports sharing links, text, and images sourced either from input fields, image selectors, or fetched via remote data.
-The shared content will appear as a tweet.
+Allow users to share content directly to X (formerly Twitter) by clicking a button.
+This feature supports sharing links, text, and images, which can be sourced from input fields, image selectors, or remote data.
+The shared content will be posted as a post on X.

-## Action configuration guide
+## Action Configuration Guide

+To enable sharing to X:

-In the component's interactions, set up the "Share to Twitter" action.
-Specify or bind the link and text content.
-Upon successful activation, Twitter will launch, allowing the user to log in and share the prepared content directly.
+1. In the component's interaction settings, select the **Share to X** action.
+2. Specify or bind the link and text content to be shared.
+3. When the action is triggered, X will open in a new window or tab.
+Users can log in and share the prepared content directly.

-This configuration allows seamless integration with Twitter, providing a straightforward way for users to engage with and expand their social media presence directly from your web platform.
+This integration provides a seamless way for users to share content from your web platform to X, helping to increase engagement and expand social media reach.